 Overall, the project was very successful.
 The system was installed on schedule.
 The spray was contained with minimal to no overspray getting outside of the spray booth.

 Cycle times were better than initially anticipated.

 The plant engineer was involved throughout the project, so he was always aware of status, any obstacles and felt comfortable throughout the entire process.

 Mold release consumption was considerably lower than comparable machines due to our Precision Fluid Delivery System, which was a substantial cost savings.

 The machine performed so well that the plant returned and ordered 10 more robotic spray systems.

-If you’d like a copy before we can finish updating our website, email firstname.lastname@example.org and ask for your copy of the “RTS2000i Case Study” today!
+This PDF includes more details, photographs, video links, and a technical product data-sheet.
+Email firstname.lastname@example.org and ask for your copy of the “RTS2000i Case Study” today!